 Longer term, our survey findings uncovered other influences that may impact the future of life insurance growth (figure 1):

 The pandemic set the stage for life insurance growth.
-Still, insurers will likely need to distill the underpenetrated market into segments and customize propositions to the unique needs of these various demographic groups to sustain it.
+Still, insurers will likely need to distill the underpenetrated market into segments and customise propositions to the unique needs of these various demographic groups to sustain it.

 Making the most informed decisions on the various segments will likely first require insurers’ understanding which demographics most need coverage, their propensity to purchase, the top obstacles, and the amounts of coverage they seek.
 Insurers will should also examine how each group prefers to interact across the life insurance life cycle, as well as their preferences for product features and holistic financial portfolios.